HOME

 6. Alt X (EXIT) :equivalent to the Menu item File : Quit

-7. Ctrl-W or Ctrl-L Designated win or designated loss for a nongame.
-This will mark that player as playing against himself (ie a nongame) but with a decreed win or loss by one point.
+7. Ctrl-W or Ctrl-L or Ctrl-D Designated win or designated loss or draw for a nongame.
+This will mark that player as playing against himself (ie a nongame) but with a decreed win or loss by one point or a half game with notional score of 350.
 This will affect placings but not ratings.

 The program offers several pairing methods :